sjp38/hackermail/USAGE.md

 key bindings and context-based menu items depend on the content of the screen and focused line.

-Regardless of the type, `j` and `k` key move focus down and up.
-Pressing `m` key opens context-based menu that shows items that can be selected.  `/` key allows keyword highlighting.
+Regardless of the type, below keys are supported.

+`j` and `k` key move focus down and up.

+Pressing `m` key opens context-based menu that shows items that can be selected.

+`/` key starts keyword highlighting.

+`q` key quits current screen.

 Mails List Screen
 -----------------